fealt/portfolio/README.md

 # Hello there!

-- In this repository you can find my current and past work as a Data Analyst
+- In this repository you can find my current and past work as a Senior Data Analyst / Data Engineer

 - [Click here to visit my portfolio](https://fealt.github.io/portfolio/)